How to Calculate the SSP Rate For Your Employees

 So, the SSP due would look like this:

 To help, HMRC offers a sick pay calculator to assist you in knowing exactly how much to pay your sick employees.

 Using PayFit to handle SSP

-The second and more convenient way to calculate SSP is by using payroll software.
+The second and more convenient way to calculate SSP in the UK is by using payroll software.

 Payroll software like PayFit automatically tracks and applies changes to SSP rates to your payroll system.
 You can also use PayFit to calculate your employee's Statutory Sick Pay and Sickness deductions automatically when you indicate that an employee is on sick leave.